cbrummitt/token-allowance-bot/README.md

 ```
 /show users with tokens
-/who has tokens?         # equivalent to the previous command
 ```
+(Alternatively, you can write `/who has tokens?`.)
 The `@token` bot then replies in a direct message with a list of who still has tokens to give out:
 ```
 The following users still have tokens to give.
 Try to help these users so that they thank you with a token!
 @A.Einstein (4 tokens), @UsainBolt (3 tokens)